IPsec Fault Tolerance

 The stateful firewall contrasts packet filters that match individual packets based on their source/destination network addresses and transport-layer port numbers.
 Packet filters have no state or check the validity of transport layer sessions such as sequence numbers, Transmission Control Protocol ( TCP ) control flags, TCP acknowledgment, or fragmented packets.
 The critical advantage of packet filters is that they are fast and processed in hardware.

 Reflexive access lists are closer to a stateful tool than packet filters.
-Whenever TCP or User Datagram Protocol ( UDP ) session permits, matching return traffic is automatically added.
-The disadvantage of reflexive access lists is they cannot detect / drop-malicious fragments or overlapping TCP segments.
+Whenever a TCP or User Datagram Protocol ( UDP ) session permits, matching return traffic is automatically added.
+The disadvantage of reflexive access lists is they cannot detect/drop malicious fragments or overlapping TCP segments.
 Transport layer session inspection goes beyond reflexive access lists and addresses fragment reassembly and transport-layer validation.

 Application-level gateways ( ALG ) add additional awareness.
 They can deal with FTP or Session Initiation Protocol ( SIP ) applications that exchange IP addresses and port numbers in the application payload.
 These protocols operate by opening additional data sessions and multiple ports.